nimashoghi/nshrunner/README.md

 ## Features

-- Supports running functions locally, on SLURM clusters, and on LSF clusters
+- Supports running functions locally, on SLURM clusters, and in GNU Screen sessions
 - Provides a unified interface for running functions across different environments
 - Allows for easy configuration of job options, such as resource requirements and environment variables
 - Supports snapshotting the environment to ensure reproducibility, using the [`nshsnap`](https://www.github.com/nimashoghi/nshsnap) library